 •Get your gift certificates done quickly too.
 They are an important moneymaker for your business.
 Read more about how you can make more money with gift certificates here.

-26. Telling your employer your leaving
+26. Telling your employer you are leaving

 Out of respect for your employer, do not discuss the details of your leave with current employees or clients.
 When you hand in your notice, don’t just leave it on the counter and walk away.
 Speak directly with your employer.
 Explain why you are leaving.